3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Colorful Nowy Swiat in Warsaw, Poland

 From Castle Square embark on a journey down the Royal Route – which has been a main thoroughfare through Warsaw since the 15th century.
-The path links three royal residences – Royal Castle, Lazienki Royal Park and Wilanow Palace – and is 7 miles long (but we’ll only be walking the two-mile stretch between the Old Town and Lazienki Royal Park).
+The path links three royal residences – Royal Castle, Lazienki Royal Park and Wilanow Palace.
+Nearly 7 miles long in total, we’ll only be walking the two-mile stretch between the Old Town and Lazienki Royal Park.

 Walk past St. Anne’s Church and continue south on Krakowskie Przedmiescie, a wide boulevard lined with grand architecture.
 Along the way, you will pass many monuments, churches, the Presidential Palace, the luxurious Hotel Bristol and the University of Warsaw.

-In the center of Three Crosses Square is St. Alexander’s Church (which resembles the Pantheon) – and in the area around the square are several high-end stores (In the market for a Ferrari?
-There’s a shop down the street!).
+In the center of Three Crosses Square is St. Alexander’s Church (which some say resembles the Pantheon) – and in the area around the square are several high-end retail stores.
 Continue walking through the square to the south onto Aleje Ujazdowskie.
-This stretch of the Royal Route is home to many foreign embassies, gardens and opulent estates.
+This stretch of the Warsaw Royal Route is home to many foreign embassies, gardens and opulent estates.

 Lunch at a Warsaw Milk Bar